Existence results for the higher-order $Q$-curvature equation

 \begin{theorem} Let $k\ge1$ be an integer, $\(M,g\)$ be a smooth, closed Riemannian manifold of dimension $n\ge 2k+1$ and $f$ be a smooth positive function in $M$.
-Assume that the operator $P_{2k}$ is coercive and there exists a maximal point $\xi$ of $f$ such that
+Assume that $Y_{2k}>0$ and there exists a maximal point $\xi$ of $f$ such that

 and

 where $c\(n,k\)$ is a positive constant depending only on $n$ and $k$ (see \eqref{Th1Eq5} for the value of $c\(n,k\)$).
 Then there exists a nontrivial solution $u\in C^{2k}\(M\)$ to the equation \eqref{Eq1}, which minimizes the energy functional \eqref{Eq2}.
 If moreover the Green's function of the operator $P_{2k}$ is positive, then $u$ is positive, which implies that the $Q$-curvature of order $2k$ of the metric $u^{4/\(n-2k\)}g$ is equal to $\frac{2}{n-2k}f$. \end{theorem}